 7. Contractor expenses and employee wages

-Any lawn care business that has freelancers or contractors working can deduct their wages come tax time.
-This can be a substantial deduction for you, and it includes other payments related to their work like social security payments on Schedule C.
+Any lawn care business that has freelancers or contractors working for it can deduct their wages come tax time.
+This can be a substantial deduction for you, and it includes other payments related to their work like Social Security payments on Schedule C.

 Do you have an accountant to prepare your tax return or payroll?
 Maybe you periodically work with a lawyer to help sort through your legal issues.
 If so, these are professional and legal services, and the IRS allows you to deduct them on your taxes.